guzhaoyuan/epos2/README.md

 node1: request position or torque, calculate on return

 node2: receive request and execute, wait until end of this step, return new state and info, then wait for new request

+## Files

+### src

+controller.cpp: node for controlling torque test_epos2.cpp: test for develop wrap.cpp: wrap api to make code clean and easy to program

+### scripts

+request.py: node for requesting service and get info from controller

+### include

+headings

+## Usages

+use as a ros package, put the whole epos2 files under workspace/src and compile with catkin